Macquiarie Neuro Surgery & Spine

 Syringomyelia is the formation of cysts in the spinal cord.
 It can cause a wide range of symptoms, but typically leads to muscle weakness or sensation loss in the upper body, arms, and hands.

-Other symptoms of Chiari could include:
+Other Chiari malformation symptoms could include:

 • Severe head and neck pain (often made worse by straining, sneezing, or coughing)